DeGeSim/.github/README.md

 # .github
-This is a collection of links, papers, talk and presentations related to the DeGeSim project.
+This is the markdown file repository for the public banner